feiwangyuzhou/VMCL/README.md

 # VMCL

-This repository contains the data and code for the paper:
+This repository contains the data and code for the paper (Findings of ACL2023):
 ```Contrastive Learning with Generated Representations for Inductive Knowledge Graph Embedding```

 ## Dataset